gentics/cms-oss/README.md

 # Contributing to Gentics Mesh

 Please read our [Contributing Guidelines](https://getmesh.io/docs/contributing/) if you intend to contribute to the project.
-The guidelines will tell you the legal stuff, give you instructions on how to set up your IDE in order to build Gentics Mesh, and will tell you necessary knowledge to understand the codebase.
+The guidelines will tell you the legal information, give you instructions on how to set up your IDE in order to build Gentics Mesh, and will tell you necessary knowledge to understand the codebase.

 Gentics Mesh is currently split into two repositories: